MISP/misp-book/managing-feeds/README.md

 * Input Source: Where does the input come from
 ![Input Source](./figures/inputsource.png)
   * Network: hosted somewhere outside the platform
   * Local: Hosted on the local server.
-On this case, a new choice will appear:
-   * Remove input after ingestion: As implied, if checked, the source is deleted after usage
+On this case, a new checkbox "Remove input after ingestion" will appear.
+If checked, the source is deleted after usage.
 ![Remove Input](./figures/removeinput.png)

 * Url: Url of the feed, where it is located